What is Muscular

 Better trunk balance.

-Objective radiological evidence of improvement after cell treatment for Muscular Dystrophy
+Objective radiological evidence of improvement after regenerative medicine for Muscular Dystrophy

-Studies around cell treatment for Muscular Dystrophy in India at NeuroGen have shown that cells from the bone marrow can regenerate and repair damaged muscle cells.
+Studies around regenerative medicine for Muscular Dystrophy in India at NeuroGen have shown that cells from the bone marrow can regenerate and repair damaged muscle cells.

 TREATMENTS THAT FOLLOW